South African art galleries: Gauteng

 Radio Park, Henley Road, Auckland Park, Johannesburg

 The collection holds 700 historical and contemporary works by various South African artists, including Kay Hassan, David Koloane, William Kentridge, Christine Dixie, Wayne Barker and Robert Hodgins.
-Some excellent contemporary works are displayed to the public in the foyer of Radio Park, and ways of exposing the collection to a wider audience are being worked on.
+Some excellent contemporary works are displayed to the public in the foyer of Radio Park.
 In recent times the primary concern has been to acquire work by black artists and other artists previously under-represented in the collection.
 SEEDPOD STUDIO

 Broadacres Garden Centre, Cedar Rd, Fourways, Johannesburg

 The Seed Pod Studio has grown from a small ceramics studio into a large Arts & Crafts studio focusing on many crafts including: ceramics, decoupage, mixed media and mosaics.

 19 Wilhelmina Street, Troyeville, Johannesburg

 The Spaza Art Gallery is community-based in a multi-cultured neighbourhood in the inner city of Johannesburg.
 It is a non-profit organisation that offers paintings, sketches, drawings, stone work from Lesotho, recycled works, decorated iron furniture, mosaic pieces, jewellery and more.

 Corner Simmonds and Fredericks streets, Johannesburg